civichackingagency/scangov/README.md

 * C: 70 - 79
 * D: 60 - 69
 * F: < 60

-Some sites are inaccessible (status 400/401/403/404/500,503), whether they've blocked bots in the metadata or server side.
-We haven't given them a score, but graded them as as 'F' for access reasons.

 Scores/grades are based on inclusion of these metatags: